 Oregano blooms and butterfly -- photo courtesy of Pexels.com

-Oregano is a familiar herb that is used in spaghetti and pizza sauce.
+Oregano is a familiar herb that is used in spaghetti sauce and other favorite recipes.
 Not only is oregano a tasty addition to Italian recipes, it is also a powerful disease fighter.
 Researchers with the U.S. Department of Agriculture have found that fresh oregano has more antioxidants than fruits and vegetables with 42 times more antioxidant power than apples.
 It has more active antioxidants than pure vitamin E!

 What are “free radicals”?
 Any molecule that contains an unpaired electron is a free radical.
 Free radicals are unstable and will extract electrons from other biological molecules, which generates more free radicals.
 Free radicals are produced in many different ways including normal metabolic processes, exposure to ultraviolet radiation from the sun, nuclear radiation, air pollution, and from the breakdown in the body of rancid (spoiled) fats.
 Free radicals have been implicated in aging, cancer, cardiovascular disease, and other kinds of damage to the body.
 Antioxidants fight free radicals and we need to get them into our diets on a daily basis.
 Add oregano to your soups, salads, and stews for strong immunity!

 Oregano not only works to destroy free radicals, it is also very useful in the treatment of bronchitis and other lung infections.
 For best results, brew tea from fresh oregano and breathe the steam deep into your lungs as you sip.
-Oregano is also good for treating infected sores, colds, flu, sore throat, indigestion, and stomach cramps.
+Oregano is also good for treating infected sores, colds, flu, sore throat, sinus problems, indigestion, and stomach cramps.